-All team members (except for a pre-approved designated pilot) must be full time students at an accredited University or College.
-The team must be composed of both under classmen and upper classmen, with at least 1/2 of the members being under classmen (Freshman, Sophomores or Juniors).
+All team members (except for a pre-approved designated pilot) must be full time students at an accredited University or College and student members of the AIAA.
+The team must be composed of both under classmen and upper classmen, with at least 1/3 of the members being under classmen (Freshman, Sophomores or Juniors).
 The pilot must be an AMA (Academy of Model Aeronautics) member.
 Teams may use a non-university member for the pilot if desired.
-Such a designated pilot must be from the local area, and pre-approved by the contest officials.
+Such a designated pilot must be from the team's local area, and pre-approved by the contest officials.
 We will also provide qualified pilots on the contest day for any teams who are unable to have their pilot attend.